dacosnguyen/web-based-database-browser/README.md

 # Web based database browser
-A MVP of web based database browser backend that provides 2 REST API endpoints:
+A MVP of web based database browser backend that provides REST API endpoints:
 - `com.dacosoft.controller.ConnectionDetailController`
 is used to manipulate with database connection details.
 - `com.dacosoft.controller.DatabaseBrowserController`
 is used to list some information about a local/remote database
+- `com.dacosoft.controller.ConnectionDetailControllerJooq`
+has the same functionality as `ConnectionDetailController` but a JOOQ us used underneath.

 An H2 database is initialized in the beginning.
 H2 in this project is set upped in the embedded mode with Postgres mode and with automatic mixed mode where multiple processes can access the same database.